JamesMasih2211/Assignmnet-5/README.md

 Data Analytics Tools - Python Script

 ## Short Description
 This repository contains Python code demonstrating various techniques for encoding categorical features to numeric quantities in the context of data analytics.
-The code includes examples of replacing values and performing one-hot encoding on a dataset.
+The code includes examples of replacing values, label encoding, and performing one-hot encoding on a dataset.

 ## Getting Started
 To get started with the code, simply clone this repository to your local machine.